James Tisch

 James S. Tisch (born January 2, 1953) is an American businessman who has been the CEO of Loews Corporation since 1999.

 Early life and education

 He was born in 1953 in Atlantic City, New Jersey to Wilma "Billie" Stein and Laurence Tisch.
 His father was co-chairman of Loews Corporation along with his uncle Preston Robert Tisch.

-In 1971, James graduated from Suffield Academy in Suffield, Connecticut.
+In 1971, Tisch graduated from Suffield Academy in Suffield, Connecticut.
 He went on to earn a B.A. from Cornell University and an M.B.A. at the Wharton School of the University of Pennsylvania.

 Career

 Tisch's other positions include a seat in the board of the Federal Reserve Bank of New York, the chairmanship of WNET, membership in the Council on Foreign Relations, and seats on the boards of General Electric, Mount Sinai Hospital, New York, and the New York Public Library.
 Tisch was an investor, alongside Mark Penn, Victor Ganzi, Josh Harris, and Thomas Peterffy, in The Messenger, a news website that launched in May 2023.